yhpf/Capstone-General_Assembly/README.md

 	- Shape: 266174,3<BR />
 	- Column: Band, Lyrics, Song<BR />
 	- 7 missing values in Lyrics

-- The 2 data frames (lyric1 and lyric2) were combined into 1 new data frame named lyrics.
-- All the missing values were dropped.
-- '\r\n', '\n\n', '\r', '\n' were replaced with ' '
-- All text were converted to lowercase letters

 ## Jupyter Notebook 3 - combined_data